 Above: The late Bill Haslett out of Pennsylvania, poses with an excellent red hartebeest taken in the Eastern Cape on his third Southern African safari.

-Ethical, fair chase, is the most oft used term when sport hunters discuss hunting.
+Ethical, fair chase, is the term most often used when sport hunters discuss hunting.
 On well-managed, and run, game ranches, hunting is truly ‘fair chase’, with the chances of success not always assured.
-Normally, and obviously dependent of the species being hunted, I’ve always used 8,000 acres as the minimum land mass barometer for fair-chase hunting of common plains game species like impala, zebra, wildebeest, kudu, warthog etc. Species like the diminutive blue duiker, and secretive bushpig, and even caracal (lynx) are invariably hunted on open mixed stock farms using hounds.
+Normally, and obviously dependent of the species being hunted, I’ve always used 8,000 acres as the minimum land mass barometer for fair-chase hunting of common African plains game species like impala, zebra, wildebeest, kudu, warthog etc. Species like the diminutive blue duiker, and secretive bushpig, and even caracal (lynx) are invariably hunted on open mixed stock farms using hounds.
 These stock farms aren’t game fenced although the hunt may well take you across paddock systems and past grazing livestock.
 Not unlike hunting in many other parts of the developed world.

 On a game ranch or large conservancy such as Zimbabwe’s Bubye Valley or Save Conservancy, varying topography and habitat mean you could possibly hunt for days without going anywhere near, or even seeing, the boundary game fence.
 Vehicles are merely used to reach a hunting area on the ranch.
 Thereafter, it’s a case of hunting on foot across varying and more often than not, rugged terrain.
 Over the years, and following a hard day’s conservancy hunting, my client and I have often returned to the lodge on our chin straps.
-And without an animal in the salt!
+And without an animal in the salt.
 On many game ranches too, and unlike hunting in a number of developed countries, the client with his PH & trackers will probably be the only people hunting across, say, 10,000 acres of savannah.
 Completely free of any internal fences.

 Above: Due to progressive wildlife management practices based on scientific sustainable yield take-offs, South Africa has stable and constantly increasing wildlife populations.
 In this photo a large bachelor group of black wildebeest are in the foreground, with a blesbok herd in the background.